repotag/cutting_edge/README.md

 ## License

-This work is licensed under the terms of the [GNU GPLv3.0](LICENSE).
+This work is licensed under the terms of the [GNU Affero GPLv3.0](LICENSE).
+Copyright Dawa Ometto and Bart Kamphorst, 2020.